 - SSO will include a code in the popup that will close it automatically

 The authentication libraries you use might handle all these steps automatically.

-The logout popup will inform the user that they will need to log out of any upstream IdPs (like YLE or Facebook), if they wish to.
+The logout popup will inform the user that they will need to log out of any upstream IdPs (like YLE or Facebook), if they are on shared computer.